Menu

 Some medical care team members, such as social workers, are available to educate patients on available resources to help with end-of-life decision-making and costs.
 Patients and their loved ones can also turn to mesothelioma support groups, caregiver support groups, and other cancer-related groups.

 Mesothelioma patients can receive additional funding by filing an asbestos lawsuit.
 Mesothelioma lawsuits can help cover medical bills, loss of income, and end-of-life costs once the patient passes away.
+Contact us for a free case evaluation to see how we can help.

 Mesothelioma Support Team